Foundational Studies for Advisors

-Students who have an SAT verbal score of 650 or above (or the ACT equivalent) and complete GH 101 and GH 201 as part of the University Honors’ curriculum have fulfilled the FS freshman composition requirement.
+Students who have an SAT Evidence-Based Reading & Writing score of 700 or above (or the ACT equivalent) and complete GH 101 and GH 201 as part of the Honors College curriculum have fulfilled the FS freshman composition requirement.

 Students may meet the Laboratory Science requirement by taking any two laboratory science courses from two different science disciplines.